 Care, company, community have been fundamental concerns of Peter Fallon’s writing in and about the world, care for people and place, for planet earth and the poetry of earth, for the values espoused in Virgil’s Georgics which he has translated . . . and the seriousness of that caretaking has developed over the years to a point where the artistic and the moral have converged.

 Peter Fallon was born in Germany in 1951 and grew up on his uncle’s farm near Kells in County Meath.
-He is an Honours Graduate of Trinity College, Dublin, where, in 1994, he was Writer in Residence and where he has been Adjunct Professor of English.
+He is a Graduate of Trinity College, Dublin, where he has been Writer in Residence and Adjunct Professor of English.

 Peter Fallon received the 1993 O’Shaughnessy Poetry Award from the Irish American Cultural Institute.
 He was the inaugural Heimbold Professor of Irish Studies at Villanova University and has been Burns Professor at Boston College.
 He is a member of Aosdána and Honorary Member of the RHA.
 He lives in Loughcrew in County Meath where he farmed for many years.